What Are Clear Stamps? Check Out a Clear Stamps Definition Plus Get Instructions and Ideas for How to Use Them in Your Craft Projects.

 If you do a lot of card making, clear stamps are likely to be an excellent investment for you.

-In particular, you’ll want to buy or borrow at least one set of alphabet letter stamps and one multipurpose set of sentiment stamps to use on your handmade cards.
-If you’re a beginner to card making, I’d recommend buying three stamp sets — one alphabet letter set, one set of sentiment stamps, and one set that includes a simple, pretty floral image or other similar multi-purpose image.
+If you want to use clear stamps to make handmade greeting cards, you’ll want to buy or borrow at least one set of alphabet letter stamps and one multipurpose set of sentiment stamps to use on your projects.
+If you’re a beginner to card making, I’d recommend buying three stamp sets to start out with:

 In addition to the stamps, you’d want to consider buying one or more ink pads.
 For these, I’d recommend sticking with either pigment ink or dye ink and avoiding solvent ink like Stazon.
 Pigment ink is my personal favorite, but I also use dye inks like Distress ink pads.